akifdora/akifdora/README.md

 education:
   [
-    "Bachelor's in Management Information Systems in Anadolu University", "Erasmus+ Program in Information Technologies in Sofia, Bulgaria" "Associate's in Computer Programming in Kocaeli University", ]
+    "Bachelor's in Management Information Systems in Anadolu University", "Erasmus+ Program in Information Technologies in Higher School of Transport "Todor Kableshkov" Sofia, Bulgaria" "Associate's in Computer Programming in Kocaeli University", ]
 certificates: